CritiSense: Critical Digital Literacy and Resilience Against Misinformation: Findings

 \textbf{Interpretation and implications.} Overall, results indicate that \textsc{CritiSense} provides a usable and engaging first-release learning experience, with clear priorities for iteration.
 Navigation was rated highest (M=4.20), suggesting that the chapter$\rightarrow$lesson$\rightarrow$quiz flow is easy to follow.
 Quiz-based reinforcement was also well received (M=4.30), and 90.3\% of participants completed at least one quiz.

-Correlations are consistent with a ``UX$\rightarrow$Content$\rightarrow$Impact'' pattern.
-UX ratings correlate with content effectiveness ($r=0.52$--0.54), and content effectiveness correlates with behavioral impact ($r=0.63$).
+Correlations are consistent with a ``UX$\rightarrow$content$\rightarrow$impact'' pattern.
+UX ratings correlate with content effectiveness ($r=0.58$), and content effectiveness correlates with behavioral impact ($r=0.63$).
 While not causal, these associations suggest that improving UX may yield downstream gains in perceived learning outcomes.
-Finally, NPS reflects an early-release profile (NPS$=-8.6$): 31.2\% of users are promoters (mode=10/10), while some others (12.9\%) reported issues for improvement.
+Finally, NPS reflects an early-release profile (NPS$=-8.6$): 31.2\% of users are promoters (mode$=$10/10), with detractors accounting for 39.8\% of responses.

+\paragraph{Pre/post app-use learning gains.} To complement the usability findings, we conducted a preliminary pre/post app-use study through Prolific using misinformation and propaganda recognition quizzes.
+Among $n{=}52$ participants, accuracy in identifying misleading information increased from 70.2\% to 77.4\%, an absolute gain of $+7.2$ points and a relative improvement of $+10.3\%$.
+The largest gains were observed for propaganda technique identification.
+Each participant received \pounds8 as compensation.
+A full longitudinal study with a control group, and behavioral measures is ongoing and will be reported in future work.